 Workforces across the globe are changing rapidly.
-As scarcity of skilled workers continues to impact on economies and reshape the world of talent and business – this is an insightful blog is about Employer Branding.
+As scarcity of skilled workers continues to impact on economies and reshape the world of talent and business – here’s some clarity and real insight around Employer Branding.

-Global Human Capital Trends report surveyed over 10,000 HR and business leaders, across 140 countries, as to perceived challenges ahead for business/HR leaders.
-No surprises – organisational culture, engagement, employee value proposition (EVP) were top priorities in 2019, according to the report.
+Global Human Capital Trends report surveyed over 10,000 HR and business leaders, across 140 countries, perceived real challenges ahead for business/HR leaders.
+No surprises – same biggies – organisational culture, engagement, employee value proposition (EVP) as top priorities in 2020.

 Disruptive change is here (in the way organisations secure, manage and keep workers.)
-Ability to quickly adapt to meet new talent demands will be the defining characteristic of successful companies into the future.
+Ability to quickly adapt to meet new talent demands is one of the most defining characteristics of successful companies, into the future.

-Founder of The Higher Mix, Jo Woodfield wrote a comprehensive Blog in 2018, which you will also find useful, called the A-Z of Employer Branding Best Practice.
-Fascinating deep dive into fundamentals of developing stronger, strategic employer brands; and well worth a read.
+Founder of The Higher Mix, Jo Woodfield wrote another comprehensive Blog in 2018, which you will also find useful, called the A-Z of Employer Branding Best Practice.
+Fascinating deep dive into the fundamentals of developing stronger, strategic employer brands and worth a read.